mage-master/mac_changer/README.md

 **NOTE**: *On some Linux systems there maybe some unexpected errors, so enter the mac address starting with zeros: **00:xx:xx:xx:xx:xx**.

-*ps: Kindly be sane enough to input hexadecimal values in the x places, by this far you must already know that*
+*ps: Kindly be sane enough to input hexadecimal values in the x places, by this far you must already know that.
+Requires python 3.x to run*

 **- mage-master**